starvagrant/toh/toh.markdown/travelingwithtragedy.md

 "The playful one you are."

-"Mom would sometimes buy clohtes off Amazon, and then forget to log out of her account.
+"Mom would sometimes buy clothes off Amazon, and then forget to log out of her account.
 So I ordered some books.
 Well plays.
 I wanted fiction."

 "How'd that go for you?"